 Six states offer families a Child Tax Credit.
 CTC's are important to families with infants and toddlers, because they are specifically meant to benefit families by offsetting the cost of raising a child.
 State CTCs typically augment the federal CTC by providing a small additional amount per child or a percentage of the federal credit.
 Colorado restricts its credit to children under age 5.
 The federal CTC provides a maximum annual credit of \$2,000 per child under the age of 17.
 The federal CTC is partially refundable, meaning that low-income parents who owe little or no federal income tax can receive a refund up to 15 percent of their earnings above \$2,500.
 Families earning less than \$2,500 per year are not eligible for the credit.
 The federal CTC does reach many children, including 94 percent of infants and toddlers.
-However, because it is not fully refundable, the babies in the lowest income quintile, who could most benefit from an income boost, receive a benefit that is about half of that received by babies in the top income quintile.xxxix
+However, because it is not fully refundable, the babies in the lowest income quintile, who could most benefit from an income boost, receive a benefit that is about half of that received by babies in the top income guintile.xxxix provide an Earned Income Tax Credit to boost families' income.

 These tax credits put more money into family pocketbooks, especially when they are fully refundable.
-In addition to lifting children out of poverty or making them less poor, tax credits benefit families at all stages in other ways, including improved health and birth outcomes for families with young children.xxxvii
+In addition to lifting children out of poverty or making them less poor, tax credits benefit families at all stages in other ways, including improved health and birth outcomes for families with young children.^{xxxvii}